TECHNICAL I ALTERNATIVE ENERGY

 By CircuitGates Team 6 Min Read

-Solar system is a source of energy that everyone is now looking for because of its one time-cost (you don't need to pay extra money after installation), it is a clean source of energy, and can be installed at any part of the world.
+Solar system is a source of energy that everyone is now looking for because of its one-time cost (you don't need to pay extra money after installation), it is a clean source of energy, and it can be installed in any part of the world.

-It is important to know how to correctly size the solar system for both the installer and the owner of the system, because if the installation is not done well, you might end up thinking solar system is a waste source of energy.
+It is important to know how to correctly size the solar system for both the installer and the owner of the system, because if the installation is not done well, you might end up thinking solar system is useless.

 Let us look at how to correctly size the solar system.
-We are going to start with load calculation, followed by battery sizing, solar panels sizing and lastly, inverter sizing.
+We are going to start with load calculation, followed by battery bank sizing, solar panels sizing (solar panel array) and lastly, inverter sizing.

 Load Calculation

-For load calculation, put down all the wattages of all your electrical gadgets that are going to be powered by the solar system in watts.
+For load calculation, list the wattages of all your electrical gadgets that will be powered by the solar system in watts.

-Here is a list of the basic devices used by a simple domestic household.
+Here is a list of the basic devices used in a simple domestic household.

 total load

-After having the total wattage of your loads, multiply the wattage of every load by the number of hours it is going to be powered per day to get your daily watt-hours.
+After getting the total wattage of your loads, multiply the wattage of each load by the number of hours it will be powered per day to get your daily watt-hours.

 total watt-hours

-If you want a backup time of maybe two days, then multiply the total day watt-hours by the number of days you want the system to power the load.
+If you want a backup time of maybe two days, then multiply the total daily watt-hours by the number of days you want the system to power the load.

 In most parts of the world that receive sunlight every day, there is no need to multiply by the number of days because every day your battery bank will be charged.

-Batteries have depth of discharge rating.
-Depth of discharge is the maximum energy a battery can discharge without damaging itself, so that it will have a long-life span.
+Batteries have a depth of discharge rating.
+Depth of discharge is the maximum amount of energy a battery can discharge without damaging itself, so it will have a long lifespan.

-Lithium batteries have a depth of discharge of 95% - 100%, meaning you can discharge them to 0V, whereas lead-acid batteries have a depth of discharge of 50%, meaning you only need to use half of its full charged energy.
+Lithium batteries have a depth of discharge of 95% - 100%, meaning you can discharge them to 0V, whereas lead-acid batteries have a depth of discharge of 50%, meaning you should only use half of their full charged energy.

 For battery capacity sizing, take the total backup watt-hours you have calculated and add the percentage of energy that is supposed to be left in the battery bank.
 For lithium batteries with 100% depth of discharge, there is no need to add that percentage.